 The inclusion of the bispectrum multipoles in cosmological parameters estimations from the large scale structure improves significantly cosmological constraints (see e.g. \cite{novell2023geofpt} for a quantitative assessment).
 But this information gain comes at a cost.
 Besides the additional effort needed to model the bispectrum signal, in the joint likelihood analysis of the redshift space multipoles of the power spectrum and bispectrum, the evaluation of the full covariance matrix can be challenging.
 The inclusion of the bispectrum multipoles increases dramatically the data-vector size compared to a power spectrum-only analysis.
 This increases the requirement on the number of mock simulations needed to evaluate reliably the covariance matrix from simulations.

-All these challenges could be significantly eased if suitable approximations of the covariance matrix could be found.
+All these challenges could be significantly eased if suitable approximations of the covariance matrix are found.

-We have shown that approximating the full covariance matrix blocks that include the bispectrum with a purely diagonal matrix means using an unbiased but sub-optimal estimator: the true errors on the recovered cosmological parameters are not optimal and the inferred error-bars are underestimated and the constraints do not have ``coverage''.
+We have shown that approximating the full covariance matrix blocks that include the bispectrum with a purely diagonal matrix means using an unbiased but sub-optimal estimator.
+This causes the true errors on the recovered cosmological parameters to be not optimal, and the inferred error-bars to be underestimated, with the constraints not having ``coverage''.
 The standard likelihood analysis with the full covariance matrix, if anything, slightly overestimates the errors estimated from the scatter among recovered parameters from many realizations.
-However, this is likely an apparent error overestimation due to the fact that the scatter among simulations is done with the same (approximate) covariance matrix assuming fully Gaussian statistics and does not fully propagate the uncertainty in the covariance estimation itself \cite{Sellentin:2015waz}; in fact, the magnitude of the apparent overestimation is correlated with the square-root of the Hartlap factor.
+However, this is likely an apparent error overestimation due to the fact that the scatter among simulations is done with an approximate covariance matrix assuming fully Gaussian statistics and does not fully propagate the uncertainty in the covariance estimation itself \cite{Sellentin:2015waz}; in fact, the magnitude of the apparent overestimation is correlated with the square-root of the Hartlap factor.

 We have quantified these effects on a suite of simulated boxes of dark matter and more realistic dark matter tracers, although the effects reported are expected to be even larger in more realistic set-ups such as with survey window and selection functions.
 The covariance matrix estimated from simulations is {\it dense}: there are many small off-diagonal terms but none of them is exactly zero.
 While ``thou shall not ignore the bispectrum covariance off-diagonal terms'', other approximations may be advantageous.
 In particular, approximations that make the matrix sparse instead (where many off-diagonal terms are zero instead of being very small but non-zero) can be particularly interesting.
 The requirements on the number of simulations, for example, may be, potentially, relaxed.